Israel–Ukraine relations: History

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

+In February 2022, during the buildup to Russia's invasion of Ukraine, Yevgen Korniychuk, the Ukrainian Ambassador to Israel, published a Facebook post, accusing Israeli Foreign Minister Yair Lapid of repeating "rhetoric of Russian propaganda."
+The Israeli Foreign Ministry summoned Korniychuk for an official reprimand.

-In February 2022, Israeli Foreign Minister Yair Lapid and Israeli Prime Minister Naftali Bennett expressed support for Ukraine following the Russian military invasion of the country.
-Despite not repeating Lapid's condemnation of Russia after invasion took place, Bennett expressed support for Ukraine, stating "our hearts are with the civilians who through no fault of their own have been thrust into this situation," and also offered humanitarian assistance to the Ukrainians and help to Jews who wanted to leave Ukraine.
-Bennet is hesitant to assign blame on Russia due to their presence in Syria, saying only that there would be "continued regular discussions and assessments of the situation to evaluate future consequences (to the extent that there are any) for Israel."
-On 23 February 2022, the day before the invasion took place, Lapid stated that Israel would support territorial integrity and sovereignty.
+When Russia invaded Ukraine on 24 February 2022, Israeli Foreign Minister Lapid and Israeli Prime Minister Naftali Bennett expressed support for Ukraine, although Bennett did not condemn Russia.
+Bennett offered humanitarian aid to the Ukrainians and help to Jews who wanted to leave Ukraine.
+Israel's foreign ministry stated that it respected Ukraine's territorial integrity and sovereignty, but did not mention Russia.

-On February 25, 2022, Ukrainian President Volodymyr Zelenskyy requested Israeli Prime Minister Naftali Bennett to mediate in the confrontation with Russia, according to the Ukrainian envoy to Israel.
-On 5 March 2022, Prime Minister Bennett flew to Moscow and held a three-hour meeting with Putin about the situation in Ukraine, after which Bennett spoke to Zelenskyy by phone and flew to Germany to meet with Chancellor Olaf Scholz.
-Bennett also brought up the subject of the significant Jewish community caught up in the Ukraine conflict during their three-hour discussion in the Kremlin, according to the Israeli source.
+On 25 February 2022, Ukrainian President Volodymyr Zelenskyy requested Israeli Prime Minister Naftali Bennett mediate in the war with Russia, according to the Ukrainian envoy to Israel.
+On 5 March, Bennett flew to Moscow and held a three-hour meeting with Russian President Vladimir Putin about the war in Ukraine, after which Bennett spoke to Zelenskyy by phone.
+At the Kremlin, Bennett also raised the issue of the Jewish community caught up in the invasion.
+An unnamed senior Ukrainian official accused Bennett of having "proposed that we surrender", claiming Bennett urged Zelenskyy to "take the offer" of a "peace deal" from Putin.
+This report was denied by the Israeli Prime Minister's office and a senior adviser to Zelenskyy.

+Israel declined to co-sponsor a UN Security Council resolution condemning the Russian invasion; the United States expressed disappointment.
+Israel later voted in favour of the resolution condemning the invasion.
-On March 11, 2022, Ukraine's ambassador urged Israel to increase its support for the country by penalizing Moscow, absorbing more Ukrainian refugees, and supplying military weapons.

-On March 20, 2022, In a speech to Ukraine's parliament, President Volodymyr Zelenskyy chastised Israel, asking why it was not deploying missile defenses or condemning Russia for its incursion.
-In response to Zelenskyy, Israeli Foreign Minister Yair Lapid said in a statement that Israel would continue to help Ukraine's people "as much as we can."
-Israel has sent a field hospital and other humanitarian aid to Ukraine.
+On 11 March 2022, Ukraine's ambassador urged Israel to impose sanctions on Russia, take more Ukrainian refugees, and supply defensive weapons.
+In a speech to Ukraine's parliament on 20 March, President Zelenskyy chastised Israel, asking why it was not sending Ukraine missile defenses or condemning Russia for its invasion.
+Israeli Foreign Minister Yair Lapid replied that Israel would help Ukraine's people "as much as we can" by continuing to send humanitarian aid.
+On 3 July, Israel lifted its restrictions on the numbers of Ukrainian refugees it would take.
+Zelenskyy welcomed the decision.
+An estimated 15,000 Ukrainian refugees had fled to Israel.